undeconstructed/sample/README.md

 ## frontend

-serves api - always on.
+serves api - always on. could cache all the recent articles probably.

 REST. could do this?